rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 The SF2T felt more remote and more varied than we had expected.
 Its strongest quality was the succession of different landscapes: city edge, mountain forest, alpine lakes, high passes, canyons, creeks, open fields, forest roads, and finally the approach to Taos.
 It also had enough rough edges - route-finding, long connectors, road walking, weather exposure, and dry stretches - to feel less like a conventional, fully standardized long-distance trail and more like a developing route that rewards flexibility.

 That was part of its appeal.
 The trip gave us both sustained solitude and a surprising amount of trail community, from the hikers we repeatedly crossed paths with to the people we met at campgrounds.
-If there is one image that captures the route for us, it is Infinity Field at night: cows settled in the grass, canyon walls in the dark, and coyotes calling from all sides.
+If there is one image that captures the route for Buck, it is Infinity Field at night: cows settled in the grass, canyon walls in the dark, and coyotes calling from all sides.

+That's all from me.
+Now it's time to hear from Tumblin' Tan.

 ---